brigittesullivan/w6-sql-project/.ipynb_checkpoints/starting_with_questions-checkpoint.md

     1. Chicago, USA - 5
     2. Pittsburgh, USA - 4
     3. New York, USA - 3.83
 * Observation - since Chicago and Pittsburgh have intergers as averages, it is suspicious that this is truly an average and could just be large single orders.
+Additional QA needed to determine if this is a single order with high amount of products ordered.

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**